Amethyst Rings Buying Guide

 Amethysts are often distinguished because of their purple color.
 They come in a variety of shades from light lavender to a deeper violet.
 You can find that there are also underlying colors like hints of red or blue as their secondary hues.

-The color is one of the most important things to keep in mind when buying amethyst jewelry.
-The more expensive ones will often have a darker more concentrated purple compared to their lighter counterparts.
+Among the key tips for choosing amethyst rings is to understand that color is one of the most important things to keep in mind when buying amethyst jewelry.
+More expensive amethyst will have a darker more concentrated purple compared to their lighter counterparts.
 Choosing them depends entirely on your preferences.

 The value for amethysts depends almost entirely on color.
 As with other colored gemstones, hue, tone, and saturation factors have the most impact on cost.
 A high-quality amethyst will show even color, without visible zoning.
 Amethysts range in color from light, pinkish purple stones to deep grape hues.International Gem Society (IGS)